My Ring Is Stuck on My Finger: What Should I Do?

 Slip and Slide

 If you’ve got some slippery supplies, you can grease things up.
+When it comes to lubrication for stuck ring, you have several options.
 Baby oil.
 Lotion.
 Even Windex.
 But, again, nothing that is going to further irritate your skin.

 Once you get the ring off, make sure it isn’t going to get stuck there again.
 It’s true that it can be harder to adjust a ring to a larger size, but don’t tempt fate by sliding something constrictive onto your finger or surrender to discomfort.
+If ring resizing after removal isn’t possible, invest in a new ring rather than trying to wear a ring that’s too small.
 Modern Gents has a no-hassle exchange policy and an entire catalog of flexible alternatives that can serve as interim bands.

 Use Our Ring Size Chart to Determine Your Ring SizeHow to Prevent Getting a Wedding Ring Stuck